webrecorder/webrecorder-desktop/README.md

 # Webrecorder Desktop App

-The Webrecorder Desktop App is a repackaging of Webrecorder as an Electron application, with an integrated Chrome browser.
+The Webrecorder Desktop App is a complete packaging of [Webrecorder](https://github.com/webrecorder/webrecorder) hosted service as an Electron application, with an integrated Chromium browser.

 It includes the same functionality available on Webrecorder.io running as a local app, including the new [Autopilot](https://blog.webrecorder.io/2019/08/07/autopilot.html) feature.